 Whisk the egg yolks in a small bowl or a 2-cup Pyrex measuring cup and set aside.

 In a medium saucepan or saucier, combine the brown sugar, cornstarch, and salt.
 Stir with a whisk until well blended.

 Whisk in the milk and cream and place the pan over medium heat.
-Continue cooking, whisking constantly, until the mixture is simmering and thickened.
+Continue cooking, continually whisking, until the mixture is simmering and thickened.

 Remove the pan from the heat and quickly whisk about 1 cup of the hot mixture into the egg yolks.

 Return the egg yolk mixture to the saucepan and put it back over the heat.
-Continue cooking, whisking constantly, until the mixture is simmering once again.
+Continue cooking, continually whisking, until the mixture is simmering once again.
 Continue cooking and whisking for 1 minute.